szymooneq/Apple-E-Commerce-Store/README.md

 └── server                      # server files
 ```

-Go to `client` and `server` directory and download all missing dependencies with:
+Go to the `client` and `server` directory and download all missing dependencies as well:

 ```
-npm install (client) / yarn install (server, yarn required)
+yarn install
 ```

-After that you can run this project using:
+After that you can run this project with:

 ```
-npm run dev (client) / yarn develop (server)
+yarn dev (client) / develop (server)
 ```

-**To deploy and manage server content you need to create Railway (for server with database, free hosting for 20 days), Cloudinary (for media) and Stripe (for payments) accounts.**
+**To deploy and manage server content, you need to create an account with Railway (for servers with database, free hosting for 20 days), Cloudinary (for media) and Stripe (for payments).**

-After that, just create the `.env` file with the following data in `server` directory and restart your application:
+After that, just create the `.env` file with the following data in the `server` directory and restart your application:

 ```
 ADMIN_JWT_SECRET = GENERATE_RANDOM_CODE